alphagov/maslow/README.md

 # Maslow

 Maslow is a tool to create and manage needs.
-It's a frontend for the [Need API](https://github.com/alphagov/govuk_need_api).
 It's a Rails app which is part of the GOV.UK Publishing Platform.

 ## Dependencies

 - Ruby (1.9.3)
 - Bundler
-- A running instance of the [Need API](https://github.com/alphagov/govuk_need_api)
+- A running instance of the [Publishing API](https://github.com/alphagov/publishing-api)

-If you'd like to show a list of content for a need, you can also run the [Content API](https://github.com/alphagov/govuk_content_api) (and its dependencies).
-However, Maslow will still work when the Content API isn't present.

 ## Getting started